TheSeeker713/thes33k3r/documents/devlog.md

 ## **PART VII: THE CINEMATIC PIVOT** 🎬

-### December 10, 2025 - 10:08 AM (10:08:50)
+### [December 10th, 2025] [10:08 AM MT] (10:08:50 AM MT)
 **Major Refactor:** Pivot from Point-and-Click to Cinematic Narrative Engine

 A fundamental architectural shift.
+Sometimes you build something and realize it's not quite *right*.
+The point-and-click felt static, disconnected.
+I wanted something more visceral.
 The game moved from a traditional point-and-click adventure to an **FMV (Full Motion Video) style choose-your-own-adventure system**.
 This wasn't just a feature add—it was a complete reimagining of how players would experience THE S33K3R universe.
+A risk, yes.
+But the right one.

 **New Architecture:**
 - **Type System** (`src/types/game.ts`): Strict TypeScript definitions for `RoomNode`, `ChoiceCard`, and `WorldConfig`